-A student's form will be mailed to the permanent address on file with the university.
+When mailed, a student's form will be mailed to the permanent address on file with the university.

-Please note that IRS Form 1098-T is for informational purposes only.
+Please note that IRS Form 1098T is for informational purposes only.
 The data which appears on these forms can be used to claim educational tax credits, but the figures provided neither guarantee nor preclude eligibility for these tax credits.
 “Qualified tuition” in this context is determined by guidelines issued by the IRS.
 This may or may not reflect “qualified tuition” as determined by certain educational funding organizations, such as 529 plans.
 As a result of differing definitions as to what constitutes “qualified tuition”, there may be variation among the amounts that are deemed to qualify.

 IRS regulations require that institutions of higher learning obtain the correct identifying number (e.g., SSNs and ITINs) for all matriculated students.
 If you are concerned that we do not have your correct SSN or ITIN, please complete Form W9S and return it to the Business Office, PO Box 2010, Zanesville OH 43702-2010.